Connecting Out-of-School Professionals since 2022.

 Recognising Brilliance

 And it was not just a conference.
 Tanya’s childcare company had won business awards, but had never won the award the business really wanted - one that reflected the amazing work they were doing with children.
-Being based on school site meant the opportunity to win a play award was limited.
-So, the concept for Out of School Club Awards was created, and became an instant reality when Tanya realised the sector now had their own OSCAs!
+Being based on a school site meant the opportunity to win a play award was limited.
+So, the concept for Out-of-School Club Awards was created, and became an instant reality when Tanya realised the sector now had their own OSCAs!

 The vibe was nothing short of electric.
 There was a real buzz.
 A sense of change.
 Connectivity with like-minded people.
 Shared problem solving.
 It was a day that everyone present will not forget.